 - You will be issued an inmate ID.

 - You will get your mugshot taken.

 - Any property you have will be taken from you and stored until you get discharged from jail.

 - You will be allowed to make a phone call in order to call family, friends, or bail bondsman.

-- If you are expected to be released quickly, you might be able to keep wearing street clothes, otherwise you you will be given a jail uniform.
+- If you are expected to be released quickly, you might be able to keep wearing street clothes, otherwise you will be given a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that will help other people that get arrested get through jail processing?

 Speak Your Mind

 When you post bail, you will get discharged from jail.
 Getting discharged may take anywhere between 30 minutes to many hours.
 Or, simply, the quicker bail is posted, the quicker you will get released.
 How quickly you get discharged might depend on if you’ve been given a bond amount or if a judge must figure out how much your bail will be.
 For minor offenses, you will simply be booked and get released without having to post bail.
 When you have completed your jail sentence and are given a release date, you should expect to be released at any time that day – but usually in the morning.